Essam Tharwat

-Essam Tharwat (عِصَام ثَرْوَت; born July 8, 1986) is an Egyptian professional footballer who currently plays as a goalkeeper for the Egyptian club Al Masry.
+Essam Tharwat (عِصَام ثَرْوَت; born July 8, 1986) an Egyptian professional footballer who currently plays as a goalkeeper for Egyptian Premier League club Al Masry.

 Career

 In 2017, he joined the promoted team to 2017–18 Egyptian Premier League Alassiouty Sport in a free transfer from Al-Nasr, he signed a 3-year contract.

 He later played for Smouha and FC Masr, before joining Al Masry in November 2020.